-This Irish classic recipe for Herbed Soda Bread is so quick and easy with just a handful of ingredients and ready in under 40 minutes.
+Herbed Irish Soda Bread is so quick and easy to make with just a handful of ingredients and is ready in less than 40 minutes.

 This recipe is loosely based off the classic soda bread that most folks probably are fond of and referenced via Jacques Pepin’s Soda Bread Recipe.